Classes Introduction

 It contains the animation API to start and stop animation.

-Of course, you can use start and stop to control the interactor behavior.
+Of course, you can use start and stop to control the interactor behavior. start lets you specify time for the event loop and a std::function to execute at each loop.

 Camera class